 Dr. Grant Caldwell, School of Culture and Communication, University of Melbourne

 A page-turning journey around the globe that reminds us to follow our heart and seize the day.
 Andrews beautifully captures the magic of being on an adventure; chance encounters, close calls and the traveler’s notion of connection with the universe.
 The writing is invigorating, making this captivating story a great page turner.
-Although I’m a younger reader, I still enjoyed the 70s blues and biker universe mixed with the Greek classics and other ancient gods.
+Although I’m a younger reader, I still enjoyed the ’70s blues and biker universe mixed with the Greek classics and other ancient gods.
 Turning the last page left me sad that the blues odyssey had ended and at the same time inspired me to follow my passion.

 Thor F. Jensen, Danish adventurer, writer and award-winning explorer

 Richard Andrews’ Key to the Highway is fresh and original.
-He spins an enthralling tale that merges the haunting strains of the blues with the kind of wild journeys that many of us dreamed of in the 1970s and 80s.
+He spins an enthralling tale that merges the haunting strains of the blues with the kind of wild journeys that many of us dreamed of in the 1970s and ’80s.
 We travel with him from the vast spaces of Outback Australia through the colour and chaos of Asia to end in South America.
 It’s a fascinating journey accompanied by the roar of motorbikes and the music of the mysterious harmonica.

 Margaret Farrell, journalist and travel photographer

-Clive Scott, extreme adventurer, raconteur
+Clive Scott, traveller, raconteur

 Couldn’t stop reading it!
 Really well written.
 You keep the action going and the pacing is great.